-

 Appointment for subsequent terms

-Board members should not be given any expectation that they’ll be offered a subsequent term of office.
+Board members should not be given any expectation that they’ll be offered a subsequent term of office, and this should be made clear in the letter of appointment.

 The minister's view should be sought as soon as possible on whether reappointment of an incumbent is to be considered.
 In some cases, enabling legislation sets out the position on reappointment, maximum number of terms, etc. Where legislation is silent, reappointment can be considered.
 As a general guide, a second term can be considered appropriate.
 A member can be reappointed for further terms if the minister agrees there are sound reasons for doing so.